Frequently Asked Questions

-- All ground staff, including English speaking guide, drivers, cooks, and porters.
+- All ground staff, including an English speaking guide, drivers, cooks, and porters.

 - Full back-up support, including first-aid qualified staff and first-aid supplies.

-- Activity and challenge specific equipment, such as bikes, tents, rafts.
+- Activity and challenge specific equipment, such as bikes, tents, or rafts.

-- A donation towards Adventure for Charity’s local community projects, where applicable.
+- A donation toward AFC’s local community projects, where applicable.

 6. What is not included in the price?

-- Regional transportation to the challenge meeting location (i.e. Phoenix or Las Vegas for Grand Canyon).
+- Regional transportation to the challenge meeting location (e.g., Phoenix or Las Vegas for Grand Canyon).

 - Personal spending money.